richardstartin/richardstartin.github.io/_posts/2017-12-14-spliterator-characteristics-and-performance.md

 </tbody></table>
 </div>

-It's almost as if there were grand plans involving characteristic based optimisation, and perhaps time ran out (<code language="java">IntStream.distinct</code> has a very apologetic comment) or others were better on paper than in reality.
+It's almost as if there were grand plans involving characteristic based optimisation, and perhaps time ran out (`IntStream.distinct` has a very apologetic comment) or others were better on paper than in reality.
 In any case, it looks like they aren't as influential as you might expect.
-Given that the relationship between the characteristics which exist and performance is flaky at best, it's unlikely that a new one would get implemented, but I think the characteristic <code language="java">CONTIGUOUS</code> is missing.
+Given that the relationship between the characteristics which exist and performance is flaky at best, it's unlikely that a new one would get implemented, but I think the characteristic `CONTIGUOUS` is missing.